isaaclvs/isaaclvs/README.md

 🚀 **Passionate Software Engineer** | 🎯 Focused on Web Development | 🌍 Based in Brazil

-I specialize in crafting scalable backend systems and user-friendly front-end interfaces.
-My goal is to deliver efficient, impactful solutions that align with business needs and provide exceptional user experiences.
-I'm a proactive learner and thrive in collaborative environments where I can contribute and grow.
+I specialize in building scalable backend systems and enhancing user-friendly front-end experiences.
+My expertise lies in delivering efficient, high-quality solutions that align with business needs while optimizing performance and reliability.
+I'm a proactive learner who thrives in collaborative environments, always seeking to improve and innovate.

 ---

 ## 📌 **About Me**

 - 💼 **Current Experience**: Software Engineer at Big Data Health (2025 - Present)
-- 💼 **Previous Experience**: Software Developer at Fetchly Labs (2024)
+- 💼 **Previous Experience**: Software Engineer at Fetchly Labs (2024), Software Engineer Intern at Federal Institute of Piauí (2022 - 2023)
-- 📚 **Education**: Pursuing Bachelor's in Computer Science, Federal Institute of Piauí (Graduation: 2026)
+- 📚 **Education**: Bachelor's in Software Engineering at Unintese Educational Center (2024), Technician in System Development at Federal Institute of Piauí (2023)

 ---